vidyar/shippabledocs1/sources/config.rst

 **Other useful configs**
 ------------------------

-Shippable uses Docker containers to provide your with isolation and a dedicated build environment.
-Our command sessions are not sticky throughout the build, but they are sticky within a section of the build.
-For e.g. ``cd`` is sticky within ``before_script`` tag of ``shippable.yml``
+Shippable uses Docker containers to provide you with isolation and a dedicated build environment.
+Our command sessions are not sticky throughout the build, but they are sticky within the same section of the build.
+For e.g. ``cd`` is sticky within the ``before_script`` tag of ``shippable.yml``

 script
 ......